-It is designed to embrace the belief that simulating product and architectural performance virtually, early, and often in the design cycle will result in cheaper and better performing real-world designs, with a faster time to market.
+As a product, our CFD is designed to embrace the belief that simulating design performance virtually, early, and often in the design cycle will result in cheaper and better performing real-world designs, with a faster time to market.

-I have been the UX Design lead for Autodesk’s computational fluid dynamics (CFD) apps since 2011, supporting the following releases:
+I have been the UX Design Lead for Autodesk’s computational fluid dynamics (CFD) apps since 2011, supporting the following successful releases:

 - Autodesk Simulation CFD 2012